sosinatolossa/zuring-the-world/README.md

     json-server -p 8088 -w database.json
   ```

   Now that the server is up and running, you should be able to register and login.
-If not, you can open an internet browser and access the application
+If not, you can open an internet browser and access the application at
   ```sh
     http://localhost:3000/
   ```